 Sullivan, an award winning mixologist, manages operations & marketing of The Port Bar.
 Fuentes serves as CFO and oversees human resources.

 The Port Bar resurrects Oakland’s past for the vibrancy of Oakland’s future through its design.
 Starting with the Mondrian inspired Shipping Container wall designed by Sean Sullivan all major design elements are repurposed from different parts of Oakland’s past that are all undergoing transformation for Oakland’s future.
 The wall and shipping container bathroom are constructed from real shipping container material from The Port of Oakland.
 The wood in The BackSide Lounge is from a former Army Barracks on the Oakland Army Base.
-The corrugated steel that wraps the bar, back wall and the pipes that hold up the bar shelves are all from covering over the former Capwell’s Emporium building while it was Sears and will soon serve as the new Uber Headquarters.
+The corrugated steel that wraps the bar, back wall and the pipes that hold up the bar shelves are all from covering over the former Capwell’s Emporium building while it was Sears.

 Similarly, The Port Bar sees itself as a docking station between the Oakland of the past, present and ready for its brilliant future.

-The permanent Art collection reflects 6 legendary LGBT Social Justice leaders by 6 Bay Area Artists.
+The permanent Art collection reflects 6 legendary LGBT Social Justice leaders by 6 Bay Area Artists of Color.

 Audre Lorde by Push Estrada